mongodb/specifications/source/crud/crud.rst

      * The number of documents to return per batch.
      *
      * For servers < 2.6, this option is ignored as aggregation cursors are not available.
+     * The default is no value: the driver sends no "batchSize" option to the server with
+     * the "aggregate" command, thus accepting the server default batch size.
      *
      * @see http://docs.mongodb.org/manual/reference/command/aggregate/
      */